-Model cloud droplet number concentrations $(N_d)$ were compared to satellite observations from MODIS.
-The model captures the observed spatial pattern well, suggesting that the processes that govern the removal or dilution of aerosol as it travels eastwards from the North American continent are broadly captured by the model.
-Such processes are likely to include the scavenging of CCN during precipitation (Wood et al., 2017); dilution effects as distance from the sources increases; variations in boundary layer height, which may affect aerosol scavenging due to cloud type and precipitation changes, and may cause the dilution of aerosol concentration over deeper boundary layers; as well as other unidentified meteorological effects.
-However, the model underestimates $N{\rm d}$ over most of the northern NA but overestimates it over the southern NA, which could indicate that there are some issues with aerosol sources and/or scavenging.
-Cloud processes could also be involved, such as updraft speed distribution errors, problems with the droplet activation scheme or issues relating to droplet removal (evaporation, coagulation, etc.).
-A caveat to the conclusion that the model has biases in $N{\rm d}$ is that there is uncertainty in the MODIS $N{\rm d}$ observations that may be of the same magnitude as, or greater than, the model biases (Grosvenor et al., 2018b).
+Model cloud droplet number concentrations (N_d) were compared to satellite observations from MODIS.
+The model captures the observed spatial pattern well suggesting that the processes that govern the removal or dilution of aerosol as it travels

-The positive model $N_d$ biases associated with the aerosol outflow regions of the US and Europe have the potential to cause a positive bias in the aerosol forcing.
-In the northern parts of the Atlantic, which are less affected by anthropogenic aerosol, the negative $N_d$ biases may indicate a lack of aerosols from natural sources (or too much scavenging).
-This would create pre-industrial background aerosol concentrations that are too low, leading to a positive forcing bias (e.g. Carslaw et al., 2013).
-Further investigation into the cause of the spatial $N_d$ pattern using model experiments, an examination of the realism of anthropogenic and natural aerosol sources, and quantification of the MODIS $N_d$ uncertainties (e.g. through comparison with aircraft data for this region) is therefore warranted.
+- eastwards from the American continent are broadly captured by the model.
+Such processes are likely to include: the scavenging 615 of CCN during precipitation (Wood et al., 2017); dilution effects as distance from the sources increases; variations in boundary layer height, which may affect aerosol scavenging due to cloud type and precipitation changes, and may cause the dilution of aerosol concentration over deeper boundary layers; as well as other unidentified meteorological effects.
+However, the model underestimates $N{\rm d}$ over most of the northern NA, but overestimates it over the southern NA, which could indicate that there are - some issues with aerosol sources and/or scavenging.
+Cloud processes could also be involved, such as updraft speed distribution 620 errors, problems with the droplet activation scheme, or issues relating to droplet removal (evaporation, coagulation, etc.).
+A caveat to the conclusion that the model has biases in $N{\rm d}$ is that there is uncertainty in the MODIS $N{\rm d}$ observations that may be of the same magnitude, or more, as the model biases (Grosvenor et al., 2018b). - The positive model $N{\rm d}$ biases associated with the aerosol outflow regions of the USA and Europe have the potential to cause a positive bias in the aerosol forcing.
+In the northern parts of the Atlantic, which are less affected by anthropogenic 625 aerosol, the negative $N{\rm d}$ biases may indicate a lack of aerosols from natural sources (or too much scavenging).
+This would create pre-industrial background aerosol concentrations that are too low, leading to a positive forcing bias (e.g., Carslaw et al., 2013).
+Further investigation into the cause of the spatial N_d pattern using model experiments; an examination of the realism of anthropogenic and natural aerosol sources; and quantification of the MODIS N_d uncertainties (e.g., through comparison with - 630 aircraft data for this region) is therefore warranted.

-Shortwave top-of-the-atmosphere $(SW{TOA})$ radiative fluxes from the model were compared to those from CERES.
-Again, the model reproduced the observed spatial pattern well, indicating a general good fidelity of overall cloud positions and properties.
-However, there was also an overestimate in most regions, showing that the clouds were either too bright, occurred too frequently or both.
+Shortwave Top of the Atmosphere (SW{TOA}) radiative fluxes from the model were compared to those from CERES.
+Again, the model reproduced the observed spatial pattern well indicating a general good fidelity of overall cloud positions and properties.
+However, there was also an overestimate in most regions, showing that the clouds were either too bright, or occur too frequently, or both.